OUR COLD CLIMATE SEED LIBRARY

 2022 SEEDY SATURDAY UPDATE

-- The EcoGarden will publish a current list of seeds available from our community stash.
+- The EcoGarden has published a current list of seeds available from our community stash.
 The list is available for the month of February.
 Email us for the list or find it on our EcoGarden Facebook page.

 - Gardeners wanting seeds can order by email and pick up their seed orders at our Local Store at 632 2nd Avenue in Fernie.
 Cash donations are appreciated and can be made at the time of pickup, or e-transferred to firstname.lastname@example.org.

 DONATING SEEDS TO THE SEED SWAP

 There will be a box at the Local Store to receive donations from gardeners of seeds they have grown.
 Please secure seeds in envelopes labeled with the plant name and variety, year collected, and any additional information available, such as where the original seed came from.
 These seeds will be tested and added to the community stash.